jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 Come back to the tab where it is running, press `Ctrl+C` to stop it, and then run `hugo server` to start it

 # Use Directory Structure for Configuration
-If the configuration is working correctly,
+Configuration files tend to get messy when customization grows.
+You can divide If the configuration is working correctly, you can delete old configuration file

 ## Why You Need Leaf Bundles
 Open a new tab on your terminal emulator